KJWilliamson/fem-basic-calculator-design/README.md

+# Basic calculator built with HTML, CSS, and Javascript

 * Create a wrapper with a width of 400px to set up the calculator.
 * Determine how many rows and columns we need.
 * Identify elements that occupy more than one column.